johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

   The resolver MAY either consider the zone unreachable or try another nameserver.

+To handle inconsistencies, if a resolver finds a strict mode nameserver for a zone and later finds a nameserver that does not support strict mode, then the resolver MUST set the status of the zone to not support strict mode.

 # 7.2 Second option.

 For this option, the resolver does all the work.
 No SMDT flag is needed.